superfly/docs/machines/run.html.md

 ## Get or build the Docker image

 All Fly Machines are made from Docker images.
-When you `fly launch` an app, a Fly Launch scanner may generate one for you based on your source code, or it may be a prebuilt image you point to, or it may be built from your hand-crafted Dockerfile and source code.
+When you work directly with Machines using `fly machine` commands, you can point to an prebuilt image, or build an image from your hand-crafted Dockerfile and source code.

-We're working more directly with Machines here, so your choices with `fly machine run` are "point to an image" or "point to a Dockerfile."
+When you `fly launch` an app, you can still point to image or point to Dockerfile, or a Fly Launch scanner may generate an image for you based on your source code.

 ### Build from a Dockerfile
 To build the image from a Dockerfile named `Dockerfile`, indicate the current working directory using the `<image>` argument.